tasmota/docs/devices/BlitzWolf-SHP6.md

 ![All parts](https://raw.githubusercontent.com/wiki/RTurala/Sonoff-Tasmota/images/BlitzWolf-SHP6/BW-SHP6-09.jpg ":size=100")

 # Power monitoring calibration
 Approach the calibration using the Method 2.
-If not satisfied with the results, you could mod the SMD direct measure resistor or mitigate this using a Tasmota set of rules:
+If not satisfied with the results, you could mod the SMD direct measure resistor or mitigate this using a Tasmota set of rules (values valid only for the 10A model):

 ```console
 Rule1 ON energy#power<=100 DO Currentcal 2500 BREAK ON energy#power<=500 DO Currentcal 2635 BREAK ON energy#power<=1000 DO Currentcal 2788 BREAK ON energy#power<=1500 DO Currentcal 2942 BREAK ON energy#power<=2000 DO Currentcal 3095 BREAK ON energy#power<=2500 DO Currentcal 3249 BREAK ON energy#power>2500 DO Currentcal 3402 BREAK